Sucha Beskidzka

-Sucha Beskidzka (before 1961 called only Sucha) is a town in the Żywiec Beskids mountain range in southern Poland, on the Skawa river.
+Sucha Beskidzka, known simply as Sucha before 1964, is a town in the Żywiec Beskids mountain range in southern Poland, on the Skawa river.
 It is the county seat of Sucha County.
-It has been in the Lesser Poland Voivodeship since 1999; previously it was in Bielsko-Biała Voivodeship (1975–1998).
+Sucha Beskidzka has been in Lesser Poland Voivodeship since 1999.
+It was in Bielsko-Biała Voivodeship from 1975 to 1998.

 Location

 Sucha Beskidzka lies in a basin, between the hills of the Beskids (Beskid Makowski and Beskid Maly), on the Skawa river.
 In 2002, Sucha had the area of 27,46 km^{2}., with forests occupying 44%.
 The town is a rail junction, located along two lines – the 97th from Skawina to Żywiec, and the 98th from Sucha Beskidzka to Chabowka.
 The rail station PKP Sucha Beskidzka, together with a roundhouse was built in the 1880s.

-Until 1964, the town was called Sucha.
+The town was called Sucha until 1964.
 The adjective Beskidzka, added in that year, refers to the Beskidy Mountains.

 History

 In the late Middle Ages, the area of Sucha Beskidzka belonged to Duchy of Oświęcim.
 In the early years of the 15th century, Prince Jan III of Oświęcim initiated a program of settlement of the sparsely populated forested areas in the Beskids.
 In 1405, a man named Strzala was allowed to found a settlement, which later took on the name Sucha.
 Most likely, the Strzala family remained owners of the settlement until the late 15th century, when Sucha was transferred into the hands of the Słupski family.
 In 1554, Stanisław Słupski sold the village to an Italian-born goldsmith from Kraków, Gaspare Castiglione, who changed his name to Kasper Suski.
 Castiglione initiated the construction of the Sucha Castle.

 In the early 17th century, Sucha belonged to the Komorowski family.
 The village remained in private hands until 1939, as the so-called "Sucha State" (panstwo suskie).
 Among its owners were the Wielopolski family, the Branicki family, and the Tarnowski family.
 In the 1610s, Piotr Komorowski funded a parish church, and vastly expanded the castle of Kasper Suski, turning it into a residence.
 Furthermore, Sucha was a center of early industry, with glass works, watermill, brewery, and iron works.
 Due to several royal privileges, Sucha emerged as a local trade center; the village prospered under Anna Konstancja Wielopolska, who owned it in 1693–1726.
 The area of Sucha was one of centers of the Bar Confederation, and in 1772 (see Partitions of Poland), the village, with a population of 3,000, became part of Austrian-Hungarian province of Galicia.